About Us

 In its early years, the organization operated under the auspices of a Board of Directors, received some grants from various sources, and compensated executive directors and volunteers who helped with the work.
 Two of the principals were Richard Amend and Mary Lou Bates.

-The Oklahoma City area was the group focus in the beginning.
+The Oklahoma City area was where the group focused in the beginning.
 As the organization grew, Tulsa volunteers took over the responsibility of honoring centenarians in the eastern part of the state.

 Time passed, and the OKC group lost funding at the time when privacy laws became more stringent.
 OKC dropped off and Richard Ziglar and volunteers in the Tulsa area continued to honor those they could locate.

 About 2014, Gloria Helmuth began serving with Richard Ziglar and volunteers in Tulsa; in late 2015 and early 2016 Sue Scott, Dorothy Griffin, Carole Minter joined the team.
-We welcomed Peggy Barnett and Connie Connely in 2018, Terri Callaway, Nancy Williams and Ann Attig in 2020, Shirley Brown and Leah Mathews in 2022 and Ellen Morehart in 2023.
+We welcomed Peggy Barnett and Connie Connely in 2018, Terri Callaway, Nancy Williams and Ann Attig in 2020, Shirley Brown and Leah Mathews in 2022, Ellen Morehart, Joy Farnsworth and Lori Collins in 2023, June Roach and Robin O’Hara in 2024 and Sharon Bickle, Lynne Moss, Liz Williams, Nita Turner and Annette Bowles in 2025.
 The inductee count went up with these additional people.
-Using their detective skills, we find, honor and remember our most senior individuals in the State of Oklahoma.
+Using their skills, we find, honor and remember our most senior individuals in the State of Oklahoma.
 All who work with the program are volunteers.
-We subsist due to the generosity of those who make donations to us.

 Meet the Team